Your Language Level

 - Can only produce simple greetings and a few international words.

 - In reading they may understand simple signs and in writing be able to write disconnected words with spelling errors.
-(CEF = A1)
+(CEFR = A1)

 - Can understand many simple expressions of everyday basic functions in familiar situations and sometimes understand what the basic topic of a conversation in English is.